 Atlanta Falcons Training Camp: 10 Things to Watch

 The Atlanta Falcons open training camp on Thursday.
-With a new regime in the front office and on the field, we spotlight 10 things to watch as camp opens.
+With a new regime in the front office and on the field, we spotlight 10 things to watch.

 Betting on Matt Ryan: The Falcons Money-Maker?